 Boomerang Beach in Pacific Palms is absolutely incredible!

-Places to visit in Sydney (within 3 hours)
+Places to visit (within 3 hours)

 Port Stephens is a hugely popular weekend getaway from Sydney for families.